davidegat/Lotus123-on-reMarkable/README.md

 <li>FreeDOS in BOCHS doesn't eat disk images always the right way, it has to do with disk geometry, don't try to mount big images, it's DOS..<br>
 <li>Once you run a full copy of FreeDOS on BOCHS you will be able to mount almost everything, cd images included... since then, you will have to struggle to make BOCHS eat your images :(<br>
 <li>Lotus startup will be a little bit slow, depending on some BOCHS settins i found (see down).
 Tap two or three times -enter- and -space- and don't panic, just wait.
 Once run, I usually leave this in background, so tapping again the FreeDOS icon will bring it back immediatly when needed.
-<li>If you arrange your startup files in dos (exclude cdrom drive, optimize the boot process in general) BOCHS will boot -obviously- faster.
+<li>If you arrange your startup files in dos (exclude cdrom drive -comment the "call CDROM.BAT" line-, optimize the boot process in general) BOCHS will boot -obviously- faster.
 <li>Be careful: if you install the WYSIWYG addon during the installation process (like I did) your Lotus won't start on reMarkable.
 If you did this mistake, delete all the WYSIWYG files in the Lotus folder (i didn't delete the WYSIWYG folder indeed, just the files).
 This way you will get an error (See files or attached video), just press ESC and work.
 If you want to bypass the error, delete also the 123.cnf file, and Lotus will start without errors, just a little bit slower.
 <li>Graphic issues: try to f-ck around with INSTALL.EXE, try different graphic settings and you will be fine!
 <li>I managed to attach a virtual ethernet in BOCHS, then I tried to configure BOCHS to use reMarkable dhcp server running for usb interfaces, with still no results.
 It is not so necessary, but it would be fine to dowload dos software directly from your reMarkaDOS with the LINKS browser  ;) let me know if you can.